CrowdStrike/CrowdStrike-Spotlight-Humio-Package-Integration/README.md

 accept = application/json                                       #HEC post header setting, do not modify humiohecverify = True                                           #HEC SSL verify setting, modified only if needed
 ```

+## Configuration Example - Run in container

+The application may be executed using container common settings may be provided by environment